 Proverbs 18:21 says “Death and life are in the power of the tongue; And they that love it shall eat the fruit thereof.”

-If you’re like me, it can be easy to get sucked into being selfish and thinking how what our spouse is doing is negatively impacting us instead of seeing the good intention and the hard work/effort they put in to showing us how much they love us.
+If you’re like me, it can be easy to get sucked into being selfish and thinking how what our spouse is doing is negatively impacting us instead of seeing a good intention and the hard work/effort they put into showing us how much they love us.
 And if you’re even more like me, you struggle with controlling your sharp tongue and remembering to let your spouse know just how much they mean to you.